Shahan-Alii/Signal-app/README.md

 Technologies Used:

-React Native: For building cross-platform mobile applications.<br>
+React Native: For building cross-platform mobile application.<br>
 Socket.io: To enable real-time communication between users.<br>
 Express.js: As the backend framework for server-side logic.<br>
 MongoDB: For database management and message storage.